East Asian religions

+Confucius, filial piety encourage ancestor worship and further promote folk religion.

 In the study of comparative religion, the East Asian religions, form a subset of the Eastern religions which originated in East Asia.

 Main hall of the City of the Eight Symbols in Qi County, Hebi, the headquarters of the Weixinist Church in Henan.
 Weixinism is a Chinese salvationist religion.

 This group includes Chinese religion overall, which further includes ancestor veneration, Chinese folk religion, Confucianism, Taoism and popular salvationist organisations (such as Yiguandao and Weixinism), as well as elements drawn from Mahayana Buddhism that form the core of Chinese and East Asian Buddhism at large.
 The group also includes Shinto and Tenrikyo of Japan, and Korean Shamanism, all of which combine shamanistic elements and indigenous ancestral worship with various influences from Chinese religions.
-Chinese salvationist religions have influenced the rise of Japanese new religions such Tenriism and Korean Jeungsanism; as these new religious movements draw upon indigenous traditions but are heavily influenced by Chinese philosophy and theology.
-All these religious traditions generally share core concepts of spirituality, divinity and world order, including Tao ('way') and Tian ('heaven').
+Chinese salvationist religions have influenced the rise of Japanese new religions such as Tenriism and Korean Jeungsanism; as these new religious movements draw upon indigenous traditions but are heavily influenced by Chinese philosophy and theology.
+All these religious traditions generally share core concepts of spirituality, divinity and world order, including Tao ('way') and De ('virtue').

+The Shang dynasty of ancient China worshipped their ancestor, Shangdi ('Highest emperor').
+The Shang dynasty was defeated by the Zhou dynasty, whose deity, Tian ('Heaven'), emphasized virtue.
+However, rather than replacing or excluding Di, Tian spared Shangdi and encouraged ancestor worship instead.
+This symbolizes how Confucianism, while emphasizing virtue and condemning barbarism, did not replace existing beliefs and traditions.

-Early Chinese philosophies defined the Tao and advocated cultivating the de 'virtue', which arises from the knowledge of such Tao.
-Some ancient Chinese philosophical schools merged into traditions with different names or became extinct, such as Mohism and others belonging to the ancient Hundred Schools of Thought, which were largely subsumed into Taoism.
-East Asian religions include many theological stances, including polytheism, nontheism, henotheism, monotheism, pantheism, panentheism and agnosticism.
+Early Chinese philosophy proposed its own concept of Tao (the Way) to define virtue.
+The Hundred Schools of Thought, the ancient Chinese philosophical movement that sought to articulate the Tao, eventually consolidated into Confucianism and Taoism.
+Together with Buddhism arrived from India, these traditions came to be regarded as the Three Teachings or Three Ways, fostering a pluralistic religious framework across East Asia.
+Consequently, while terms incorporating Tao—such as Shinto, Pungryudo—appear throughout the East Asian religious landscape.
+East Asian religions include many theological stances, including polytheism, nontheism, henotheism, transtheism, pantheism, panentheism and agnosticism.

 The place of East Asian religions among major religious groups is comparable to the Abrahamic religions found across the classical world, and Indian religions across the Indian subcontinent, Tibetan Plateau and Southeast Asia.